 Construction of 3D-printed brain phantoms

-The lab draws on the strong engineering community within RIT as well as local and international clinical research collaborations with Columbia University, University of Rochester, Brighton Sussex Medical University, Leiden University Medical Center, and University of Oxford.
+The lab draws on the strong engineering community within RIT as well as local and international clinical research collaborations with Columbia University, University of Rochester, Brighton Sussex Medical University, Leiden University Medical Center, and the University of Oxford.

 The main objective is to develop robust and rapid microfluidic-based techniques to offer an alternative to traditional bench scale analytic/separation/purification processes.
-The ultimate goal is to contribute to the field of lab on a chip technology to enable creation of truly portable laboratories.
+The ultimate goal is to contribute to the field of lab on a chip technology to enable the creation of truly portable laboratories.
 Work is carried out with a wide array of bioparticles, from proteins and DNA to virus and many types of bacterial and yeast cells.

 Projects involve both experimental work and mathematical modeling with powerful COMSOL (Burlington, Ma.)
 Multiphysics Modeling Software.
-Currently there are several projects focusing on the manipulation of microparticles and cells with low frequency AC electric fields and on the understanding of the forces that generate dielectrophoretic capture of microparticles in microdevices.
+Currently, there are several projects focusing on the manipulation of microparticles and cells with low-frequency AC electric fields and on the understanding of the forces that generate dielectrophoretic capture of microparticles in microdevices.
 The research efforts have been supported with funding from the National Science Foundation (NSF).

 Nanomembranes and Nanomanufacturing: We are researching the fabrication of ultrathin nano- and micro-porous membranes.
 These membranes are typically 1/1000th the thickness of a human hair with well controlled pore sizes.
-Part of our work focuses on the science behind manufacturing scale-up of nanomaterials, which typically have very low yields at extraordinary cost.
-The National Science Foundation has funded our laboratory’s efforts to develop nano manufacturing scale-up techniques to help integrate nanomembranes into miniaturized hemodialysis cartridges.
+Part of our work focuses on the science behind manufacturing scale-up of nanomaterials, which typically have very low yields at an extraordinary cost.
+The National Science Foundation has funded our laboratory’s efforts to develop nanomanufacturing scale-up techniques to help integrate nanomembranes into miniaturized hemodialysis cartridges.

 Physiological Barrier Models and Cellular Microenvironments: We are using ultrathin membranes to enable development of tissue-on-a-chip barrier models and co-culture systems to better mimic the human body.
 The ultrathin nature of the membranes not only enables improved physiological processes, but also optical, electrical and biochemical analysis of barrier properties to understand drug transport and cell migration.
 Furthermore, we can control and manipulate physical and biochemical cell-cell interactions by tuning membrane pore sizes and membrane thickness at the nanometer and micrometer scales.